About Delta Alliance

 In spring 2010, Delta Alliance conducted a survey among its members to explore their expectations of an international delta network.
 Several questions were asked, amongst others concerning the means of communication within the network, membership of the network and funding.
 An overview of the most important results of the questionnaire you can find here (pdf).

 In June 2011, the international network organisation of Delta Alliance has become a legal entity by establishing the Foundation 'Delta Alliance International'.
 Delta Alliance International is managed by an International Governing Board consisting of Mrs. Tineke Huizinga, Prof. András Szöllösi and Dr. Lifeng Li.
 The Delta Alliance wings are represented in the Advisory Committee which main task is to advice the Governing Board on strategic and operational issues.
 Mrs. Renske Peters is the director of Delta Alliance International.

 International Governing Board

 The International Governing Board consists of persons with extensive experience in global delta issues.
 Mrs. Tineke Huizinga is the former Dutch minister of Housing, Spatial Planning and the Environment (VROM).
-Prof. András Szöllösi is the rector at UNESCO-IHE Institute for Water Education, the Netherlands.
+Prof. András Szöllösi was till September 2014 the rector at UNESCO-IHE Institute for Water Education, the Netherlands.
 Prior to this position, Prof. András Szöllösi was the Director of the Division of Water, Secretary of the International Hydrological Programme (IHP) and Deputy Director- General of the Natural Sciences Sector of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Dr. Lifeng Li obtained his PhD in Geography at the Chinese Academy of Sciences.
 Currently he is the Director Freshwater at WWF International.

 The Advisory Committee of Delta Alliance International consists of the Wing Coordinators.
 Tasks of the Advisory Committee include formulating recommendations to the International Governing Board in the field of strategy, scientific tendencies and technologies in relation to deltas, reviewing and evaluating current projects in the field of scientific research and development, developing scientific policy plans and strategies, and giving solicited as well as unsolicited advice to the International Governing Board.